thingsdb/ThingsDocs/source/index.html.md

-`query` | string | The query string containing one or more statements. (required) `target` | string| Target collection, or `0` for manage queries. (default: `0`) `deep` | integer | Specify the depth in the range 0-127 to which `things` should be fully returned. (default: `1`) `all` | boolean | When true, all statement results are returned in an array, otherwise only the last statement result. (default: `false`)
-`blobs` | array | Additional blobs for binary data. (default: `[]`)
+`query` | string | The query string containing one or more statements. (required) `target` | string| Target collection, or `0` for manage queries. (default: `0`) `deep` | integer | Specify the depth in the range 0-127 to which `things` should be fully returned. (default: `1`) `blobs` | array | Additional blobs for binary data. (default: `[]`)

 To send a query you can either use a language binding, see code examples, or if you